Hanoi Metro Line 3: Initial developments

+Out of all options, options 2 and 3 were eliminated from further consideration due to congestion and performance issues associated with a mixed circulation tramway system.
+Option 4 was discounted from further consideration because even though it involved a system operating on a partially dedicated route, significant adverse changes to traffic management were required, particularly at intersections and pedestrian crossings and it would have resulted in reduced operating efficiencies and travel times.
+As a result, option 1, which was forecasted to carry up to 458,000 people daily, was selected as the preferred option.

+The name and location of stations were finalized in the 2009 Final Feasibility Study.
+Based on this study, fifteen stations were reduced to 12 stations, 8 elevated and 4 underground.
+A twin bored tunnel concept using tunnel boring machines (TBM) was selected to tunnel 15 to 8 m underground and to utilize the centerline of existing surface roads.
+Two underground stations, Cát Linh and Văn Miếu, were relocated one block eastward to avoid cultural significant sites.

 Budget

 Beside 276 million euros from the Hanoi city's budget, the project also receives 726 million euros from the four donors - the French government (DGT), French Development Agency (AFD), Asian Development Bank (ADB), and European Investment Bank (EIB).

 Construction progress

 Implementation of the project is delayed by four years compared to the original schedule with completion expected in 2021.
 As of March 2017, the project has achieved 30% physical progress over the elapsed project life of 9 years.
-However, due to land clearance issues, the project completion is expected to be delayed to 2023.
+However, the project completion is expected to be delayed to 2027.

 Route

-Line 3: Nhon - Hanoi Station section starts from Nhon - to National Highway 32 - Cau Dien - Mai Dich - Ring road 3 intersection - Cau Giay (ring road 2 intersection) - Kim Ma - Giang Vo - Cat Linh - Quoc Tu Giam and ends at Tran Hung Dao Street, in front of Hanoi Station.
+Line 3: Nhổn - Hanoi Station section starts from Nhổn - to National Highway 32 - Cầu Diễn - Mai Dịch - Ring road 3 intersection - Cầu Giấy (ring road 2 intersection) - Kim Mã - Giang Vo - Cát Linh - Quốc Tử Giám and ends at Tran Hung Dao Street, in front of Hanoi Station.